Week Commencing 13th July 2020 -

-If you get behind on your daily tasks, visit the daily task sheets page where the previous day's activities are archived.
+If you get behind on your daily tasks, visit the daily task sheets page where you will find the rest of the week's tasks.

 - Daily task sheets will be added.